 Kokkos).
 See the CUDA installation documenation,

 OpenMPI installation documentation for further reference on their

-  Examples that use Kokkos have the suffix .kokkos.cxx; see
+Examples that use Kokkos at user-level have the suffix .kokkos.cxx; see

 Requires the OpenCL shared library, which is shipped in the vendor graphics driver and the OpenCL headers; if needed you can download them from the Khronos Group directly.
 Package managers on Linux provide these headers through a package named ‘opencl-headers’ or similar.
 On Apple systems the OpenCL drivers and headers are always available and do not need to be downloaded.

 Always make sure you have the latest GPU driver installed.
 There are several known issues with older driver versions.